apache/camel/examples/camel-example-axis/README.txt

 ============

 This example shows how Camel integrates with older frameworks such as Apache Axis 1.4.
-It can be run using Maven.
+It can be run using Maven, and you will need to compile this example first: mvn compile

 The example exposes a webservice using Apache Axis that uses Camel to send the input as a message to an endpoint.
 The endpoint is a file endpoint that stores a backup of the request.